thmosqueiro/thmosqueiro.github.io/_posts/2017-03-20-Polar-Plot.md

 <!-- Split Here - IMG-snapshot -->

-I recently needed to construct a rose plot - or a bar plot in polar coordinates.
-Matplotlib creates beautiful plots in polar coordinates by simply using the statement *projection='polar'*.
-However, when I tried to add error bars, bars were completely tilted and with different angles depending on the inclination.
-To solve it, I wrote a small function to draw the lines appropriately -- at least according to my expectations and understanding of how error bars should look like in polar plots.
+Recently, I needed to construct a rose plot - or a bar plot in polar coordinates - with error bars.
+Python's Matplotlib creates beautiful plots in polar coordinates with the argument ```projection='polar'```.
+However, error bars are not rendered well in polar coordinates, tilted and distorted.
+To solve it, I wrote a small function to draw the error bars appropriately -- at least according to my expectations and understanding of how error bars should look like in a polar bar plot.

 <!-- Split Here - Snapshot -->

+Here is how error bars are rendered:

 <img src="/files/posts/algorithms/RosePlot_example.png" alt="..." class='post-img' style="width:90%;" />

-As shown in the figure above, error bars remain orthogonal to $0$ or
-$\pi$ radians direction, suggesting that Matplotlib is using the same code as that of euclidian coordinates.
-So, first thing is to define how to properly define the error bars in this context.
-In principle, error bars represent the interval within which a considerable part of the data being displayed (usually, standard deviation).
+As shown in the figure above, error bars always remain horizontal (or orthogonal to the $0$ or $\pi$ radians directions), suggesting that Matplotlib is using the same code as that used in euclidian coordinates.
 There are two error bars that can be defined: radial and angular error.
-Radial error is useful for my practical case of use, but I will also touch the subject of an angular error for point plots.
+Because the error bars we are constructing refers to the radial variable, one thing to keep in mind is that this is a positive variable and thus is likely to be asymetric.
+Thus, the first thing we need to do is to define how to properly define the error bars in this context.

 ## Radial error